maurymarkowitz/RetroFOCAL/doc/RetroFOCAL reference manual.md

     Number?
 7
     The total is 17

-Using multiple variables in a single `INPUT` has a similar effect.
+Using multiple variables in a single `ASK` has a similar effect.
 For instance:

-    10 PRINT "Enter three numbers to be summed..."
+    1.10 T "Enter three numbers to be summed..."
-    20 INPUT "Type three numbers separated by commas "A,B,C 30 PRINT "The total is "A+B+C
+    1.20 A "Type three numbers separated by commas "A,B,C 1.30 T "The total is "A+B+C

 The difference here is the way that the user's input is interpreted.
 The user can type three values on one line, separated by commas, as noted in the prompt.
-They can also type a single value and press <return>, which will cause the `INPUT` to display the question mark and continue until all values are provided.
+They can also type a single value and press <return>, which will cause the `ASK` to display the colon and continue until all values are provided.
 In this example, the user types one value per line:

     Enter three numbers to be summed...
     Type three numbers separated by commas 3